..

 Though you may not see termites in the open, they could be busy causing damage to your property.
 The thing about termites is they are very secretive and therefore challenging to detect.
 But the good thing is they leave behind tell-tale signs of their presence.
 Here are some of the signs that termites have infested your home, and you should take immediate action to get rid of them entirely with the help of a termite extermination expert.

-Flying Termites
+Flying termites

 Also known as alates or swarmers, flying termites are reproductive termites that mate to establish new colonies.
 They are most active in the spring, whereby they come out during the day, especially after rainfall, and often swarm around light sources.
 While they do not cause any significant property damage, their presence means there probably is a well-established termite colony in or near your home.
 They typically have two pairs of wings that are translucent or light grey.
 Since they are not good flyers, their wings usually break off right after mating.
 A termite swarm for many homeowners is the most visible sign of an infestation by termites.

-Termite Wings
+Termite wings

 If you wake up to a pile of discarded wings, it is a good sign that termites are around.
 The presence of fallen wings suggests that termites have just swarmed.
 Swarmers usually lose their wings after they mate.
 You are highly likely to spot the wings on windowsills and doorways.

-Mud Tubes
+Mud tubes

 If you notice mud trails on wooden or concrete structures, it indicates termite presence.
 Termites build such tubes to protect themselves from predators and dry environments.
 They also use the tubes as passageways from their nest to a food source.
 Amazingly, some mud tubes are suspended mid-air.

-Termite Mounds
+Termite mounds

 Termite mounds are usually built when a termite colony is about to release swarmers.
 Termites build their mounds almost the same way as mud tunnels but way larger and more rigid.
 You may spot one of these tall, giant mounds around your property.

-Termite Frass
+Termite frass

 Frass is small piles of termite droppings or leftovers of wood eaten by termites that resemble sawdust.
 It indicates a wood-eating spree or the cleaning of nests since termites push out faecal matter from their nesting places through holes in wood.